aureq/cert-manager-webhook-ovh/README.md

       },
       "resources": [
         {
-            "urn": "urn:v1:eu:resource:dnsZone:*"
+            "urn": "urn:v1:eu:resource:dnsZone:*", // ⚠️ all domains
+            "urn": "urn:v1:eu:resource:dnsZone:example.net", // restrict the policy to "example.net"
+            "urn": "urn:v1:eu:resource:dnsZone:example2.net", // restrict the policy to "example2.net"
         }
       ]
     }
+    ```

+4. You may take note of the policy Id in the response to more easily manage it in the future.
-1. You can now use the Client ID and Client Secret on the webhook.
+5. You can now use the OAuth2 Client ID and Client Secret on the webhook.

 ### Helm chart repository